Nipigon Bay: Area of Concern

 Recent actions

-The overall health of Nipigon Bay AOC has improved.
-In 2016, a Remedial Action Plan Completion Report was prepared and presented to the community outlining how water quality has improved, fish populations have recovered, fish habitats are enhanced, aesthetics are improved and healthier populations of sediment-dwelling organisms (benthos) have been established.
+A Remedial Action Plan Completion Report has been prepared and presented to the community outlining how water quality has improved, fish populations have recovered, fish habitats are enhanced, aesthetics have improved and healthier populations of sediment-dwelling organisms (benthos) have been established.

 Remaining actions

 Environmental monitoring has confirmed that restoration targets have been achieved and beneficial uses have been restored.
-The final action is to confirm community support of the restoration of the AOC.
+The final action is to confirm community support for the delisting of the AOC.

 Outlook

-Nipigon Bay has made significant progress towards restoration since its designation as an AOC.
-Following the completion of Indigenous, public and stakeholder engagement on delisting, we will issue a decision confirming restoration of the Nipigon Bay AOC.
+Following the completion of Indigenous, public and stakeholder engagement on delisting, we will issue a decision confirming restoration of Nipigon Bay and removing it from the list of Great Lakes AOCs.

 We partner with other levels of government, non-government groups, Indigenous communities and members of the public.
 This restoration work requires a large amount of scientific and technical expertise, local knowledge, hard work and the help of: